The best hotels in Sylhet

 Sylhet is safe for solo travelers including women.
 The tea garden areas close at dusk.
 Carry mosquito repellent everywhere.
 Road conditions deteriorate sharply outside city limits.
 The Dhaka-Sylhet highway is Bangladesh's best road (6 hours by bus), but side roads to Jaflong and Ratargul are potholed and unlit.
 Never travel these after dark.

-Sylhet's best neighborhoods
+Sylhet's best hotel regions

 Sylhet Division covers northeastern Bangladesh.
 The city itself is your base for the Jaintia Hills and Ratargul Swamp Forest.
 Srimangal, 2 hours south, is the tea capital.
 Jaflong near the Meghalaya border has the stone quarries and river scenery.